* Updated June 19, 2019*

 - No, there are no minimums or maximums.
 If a business has over 50 full time employees, they may have to meet a minimum contribution so that they can avoid ACA corporate mandate penalties.

-What business are able to offer an Individual Coverage HRA?
+What businesses are able to offer an Individual Coverage HRA?

 - Any sized business is in compliance.
 There are a few guidelines though.
 First, the business must not offer a QSEHRA or excepted-benefit HRA to all employee classes.
 Secondly, the business can offer a group health plan but not to the same employee class it is offering an ICHRA.